-we cherish), Our Mission, and Our Principles, which states the principles that the group's executives and employees adhere to.
+The Japan Pulp & Paper Group has established its Corporate Philosophy, which consists of Our Corporate Spirit (the values we cherish), Our Mission, and Our Principles, which states the principles that the group's executives and employees adhere to.
 The group conducts business activities based on the slogan "Paper, and beyond."
 We have also established a Charter of Corporate Behavior.
 We are committed to complying with all laws and regulations, promoting fair and appropriate transactions and responsible procurement, and realizing coexistence and co-prosperity with stakeholders.

-approach to corporate governance is to fulfill its accountability, build good relationships with shareholders and investors, employees, customers, business partners, communities, and all other stakeholders, and to practice efficient, fair, and transparent management to ensure the group's sustainable growth and increase corporate value over the medium to long term.
+In line with its Corporate Philosophy and Charter of Corporate Behavior, the Japan Pulp & Paper Group's basic approach to corporate governance is to fulfill its accountability, build good relationships with shareholders and investors, employees, customers, business partners, communities, and all other stakeholders, and to practice efficient, fair, and transparent management to ensure the group's sustainable growth and increase corporate value over the medium to long term.
 The group will continue to further enhance and strengthen corporate governance.